 You can respond to them if you want to speak to them.

-Having said that, you need to be cautious when dealing with strangers.
+Having said that, you need to be cautious when dealing with strangers and you need to remember that native speakers may not be the best choice for a speaking partner.

 As a solo practitioner, you’re the master of your own destiny.
 You’ve to deal with highs and lows yourself.
 I’ll cap this post with three more points that affect solo-practitioners more than others: